 The first supply of city space concept I would like to introduce is the Making Room paradigm, which has been developed by the NYU Stern Urbanization project.
-Note -Alain Bertaud, since 2012, has been a senior research scholar at the NYU Stern Urbanization Project.
+Note — Alain Bertaud, since 2012, has been a senior research scholar at the NYU Stern Urbanization Project.
 I met Alain and his wife Marie-Agnes at a dinner, after a talk he gave in Christchurch, New Zealand in 2014.

-The initial allocation of public spaces within a city
+1.1 The supply of public spaces

-Firstly, the basic bones of a city are planned, they are the product of public decision making processes.
+Firstly, the basic bones of a city are planned, they are the product of public decision-making processes.
 The private sector does not spontaneously allocate public spaces for urbanisation.
 This is an uncomfortable fact for libertarians and free market ideologues.
 If city planning processes fail completely, the result will be sprawling slums or barrios, with little in the way of street spaces or public parks.
 This will take extreme measures after-the-fact to rectify.

-What makes libertarians even more uncomfortable is that due to a particular type of market failure, to do with site assembly or contiguity, governments need to have the option of compulsory acquiring land for the network of transport right of ways and public parks.
+What makes libertarians even more uncomfortable is that due to a type of market failure, to do with site assembly or contiguity, governments need to have the option of compulsory acquiring land for the network of transport right of ways and public parks.
 The reason for overriding private property rights is to prevent landowners holding out land which is vital for the completion of infrastructure networks and then extracting monopolistic prices for its use.
 The concept of contiguity is discussed further here.

-There is a wide variation in the allocation of street space between cities.
+In modern times there is a wide variation in the allocation of street space between cities.
 The UN have compared 30 cities in the following report.

-The relevance of street patterns and public space in urban areas -UN Habitat Working Paper April 2013.
+The relevance of street patterns and public space in urban areas — UN Habitat Working Paper April 2013.
 This report notes that;

 cities that have around 100 crossings per km2 , on average, which allows for walking distance between crossing 100 meters apart.
 This is considered walkable and appropriate in many cities, in order to generate street life and for moving goods and services productively and efficiently.
 Also, this pattern of around 100 crossings per km2 determines the size of blocks, around 9000 m2 each which provides for good plotting within each block.